azhan10/U1476904_Assignment_2_AWP/README.md

 Name: Azhan Rashid

-This is s Ruby on Rails project and MongoDB database sysem (NoSQL).
+This is s Ruby on Rails project and MongoDB database system (NoSQL).

 This is assignment 2 for Advanced Web Programming